hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - AU Core Responders **SHALL** be capable of providing a value in a `MedicationRequest.note` sub-element e.g. `MedicationRequest.note.text`.
 - AU Core Requestors **SHALL** be capable of processing the MedicationRequest resource with a value in `MedicationRequest.note`.

-If any sub-element is labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing all sub-elements.

 For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements "family” and “given”.
 When claiming conformance to this profile:
 - AU Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.
 - AU Core Requestors **SHALL** be capable of processing a Patient resource with a value in `Patient.name.family` and `Patient.name.given`.